Office & Administration

 Specialty Teachers

-Handwork & Upper Grades Art- Karen Boehm
+Handwork & Visual Art- Karen Boehm

 Karen Boehm holds an Associate of Arts degree from Queensborough Community College and a Bachelor of Fine Arts/Education Cum Laude degree from Queens College, City University of New York.
 She has studied at Parsons School of Design in NYC, Rudolf Steiner College in Sacramento, Yavapai College in Arizona, Waldorf Institute of Southern California and has taken numerous continuing education and behavioral workshops.
 Karen has been with Desert Star Community School since its inception in 2006 when she enrolled her youngest daughter into the first grade.

-Lower Grades Physical Education - Elizabeth Rhoman
+Lower Grades movement - Elizabeth Rhoman

 Lady Elizabeth Rhoman was born and raised in Northern Arizona.
 She has worked with young children for 20 years.
 She has been involved in Waldorf education for the past 6 years and loves the appreciation Waldorf has for preserving childhood.
 Working at her children's school has been a blessing and she is excited to continue her involvement with the school by teaching lower grades games.